Silbena/DynoGraphix/README.md

 - 5 closely populated countries,
 - Poland and 4 closely populated countries.

-Bonus bar plot showing the impact of **Soviet-Afghan War** on the population of Afganistan in comparison to other countires of the region.
+Bonus bar plot showing the impact of **Soviet-Afghan War** on the population of Afganistan in comparison to the other countires of the region.